 Portia is a well-known public speaker, serving as an on-camera analyst for WDIV’s Flashpoint and CourtTV.
 She has extensive volunteer experience throughout Metro Detroit, serving as a Board Member for Michigan Political History Society, Habitat for Humanity, ACLU, and Delta Manor.
 She is a member of the State Bar of Michigan and the Wolverine Bar Association.

-Director of Workforce Development & Ed.
+Dir. of Workforce Development & Education

 Tiffany Graydon is visionary and solutionary, driven to find revolutionary answers to the systemic and systematic issues faced within the education and technology spaces.
 She dedicated more than 15 years to providing opportunities for minorities in the field of Information Technology.
 After graduating from Wayne State University, she started a small Information Technology consulting business, while simultaneously working in the field.
 Not being fulfilled or seeing a true impact, Tiffany became a board member of the Detroit Information Technology User’s Group, a member of the Michigan Council of Women in Technology and a mentor for several organizations that uplift STEM and STEAM initiatives.
 In understanding that she wanted to take this impact further, she joined Focus: HOPE, in 2008.
 Growing up around the organization created a deep love for and allegiance to the mission, as her mother was a Focus: HOPE colleague during her early childhood.